daxa-ai/pebblo/docs/gh_pages/docs/reports.md

 # Pebblo Data Reports

-Pebblo Data Reports provides an in-depth visibilty into the document ingested into Gen-AI RAG application during every load.
+Pebblo Data Reports provides an in-depth visibility into the document ingested into Gen-AI RAG application during every load.

 This document describes the information produced in the Data Report.